shaysugg/Notes/iOS-study/TDD/DI and Mocks.md

 }
 ```
 ### Stubs
-Stubs stand in for the original object and provide canned responses.
+Stubs stand in for the original object and provide **canned responses**.
 These are often used to implement one method of a protocol and have empty or nil returning implementations for the others.
 ```Swift
 class StubDataSource: DataSourceProtocol {
 	func getNumberOfItems() -> Int { 5 }